Marie-Andrée Leclerc and Charles Sobhraj have been chillingly brought to life on-screen in BBC’s The Serpent by actors Jenna Coleman and Tahar Rahim.

-The real Sobhraj stole and murdered from backpackers on Asia’s so-called “hippie trail” back in the 1970s.
+The real Sobhraj stole from and murdered backpackers on Asia’s so-called 'hippie trail' back in the 1970s.
 Many people will be taken aback by Marie-Andrée’s apparent willingness to assist him.
 However, in real life, their relationship might have even been more disturbing than the BBC show portrays...

 Why did Marie-Andrée Leclerc help Charles Sobhraj?

 The Quebec-born medical secretary is thought to have met Charles Sobhraj in 1975 during her travels to India.
 She later returned to Asia in July 1975, meeting Sobhraj for the second time in Thailand.
 Following this, she became embroiled in his deceitful plans.

 Sobhraj was a chilling expert at manipulating people, giving himself the alias of Alain Gautier.
 Leclerc was known under the alias Monique and she was reportedly persuaded to go along with his plans under this new persona.

 The two were finally arrested after Sobhraj attempted to drug a group of students, who ended up calling the police.

 Marie-Andrée Leclerc's diaries

 Speaking to RadioTimes, Jenna Coleman who plays Marie-Andrée Leclerc in The Serpent said she read Marie-Andrée Leclerc's diaries to prepare for the role.

 "The way she lived was completely delusional,” the actor reportedly told the publication.
 “It was all about squashing all of it away and not letting the truth in.
 She had an obsessive nature and was incredibly emotional.”